Velnaro/Velnaro/README.md

 My skills are limited though but I do plan to improve my skills.

+I use Visual studio code for coding in python.

 <!--
 **Velnaro/Velnaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.